noteed/exploring/README.md

 16009       125         126         127         0           password screen
 ```

-Note that there are 10 lines in but I count the last two as a single part.
+Note that there are 10 lines but I count the last two as a single part.

 ## Files